mikrostew/recipes/blueberry-muffins.md

 * Combine flour, sugar, salt, baking powder and baking soda.
 Beat egg in a measuring cup; add the oil, lemon zest, and enough buttermilk to reach the 1-cup mark.
 Mix into the flour mixture.
 Fold in blueberries.
 Fill muffin cups two-thirds full.

 * Bake for 20 minutes, or until done, rotating halfway through.
+Transfer to a wire rack to cool.

 ## Notes